-This example takes the scenario in Example: Configure a trust store for a policy information provider on page 242 and modifies it to specify the trust store password at runtime using an environment variable.
+This example takes the scenario in Example: Configure a trust store for a policy information provider and modifies it to specify the trust store password at runtime using an environment variable.

-Given a Java KeyStore (JKS) trust store named my-ca-truststore.jks with the password password 123 and a trusted root certificate with the alias my-ca, create an options file with details about the trust store.
+Given a Java KeyStore (JKS) trust store named my-ca-truststore.jks with the password password123 and a trusted root certificate with the alias my-ca, create an options file with details about the trust store.
 Instead of hard-coding the trust store password, specify it as an environment variable.